 - Luxury imported cars such as Lamborghini and Mercedes have seen a 400 percent growth year-on-year.

 - China also is fast becoming the biggest online market for wine, topping global internet sales ahead of more traditional wine-buying nations such as Brazil, the UK, and France.

 Branding is the base of your Story in China

 Branding is the key to success for the business, especially for the new business.
 For some foreign brands which are unable to open their own retail store in China, joining Tmall Global is a good marketplace to start with.

-Tmall required a deposit between USD$ 8,000 to USD$ 25,000 depending on the store format.
+Tmall requires a deposit between USD$ 8,000 to USD$ 25,000 depending on the store format.
 The e-commerce platform also charges an annual service fee, which varies according to the product category and could be between USD $5,000 or USD$ 10,000.
-However, marketers have the opportunity to avoid pay either half or the full-service fee if they reach Tmall’s predefined sales targets for the product sold.
+However, marketers have the opportunity to avoid paying either half or the full-service fee if they reach Tmall’s predefined sales targets for the product sold.
 In addition, Tmall keeps 5 percent of the sales value as commission.

 Wechat has more than 1 billion active users every day.
 The social media platform is amazing with a lot of convenient features useful for brands and users.

 Except for Wechat with its 1 billion active users every day, Weibo is also a great choice for gaining e-reputation for the business.